304-736-6289 | Serving the Tri State Area

 Esthetics 24 Weeks 702

-The maximum time allowed for transfer students who need less than the full course requirements will be determined based on 85% of the scheduled hours.
-Students who have not completed the course within the maximum time frame may continue as a student on a cash pay basis but upon completion will be considered a delinquent graduate for reporting purposes.
+The maximum time allowed for transfer students who need less than the full course requirements will be determined based on 85% of the scheduled contracted hours.
+Students who have not completed the course within the maximum time frame may continue as a student at the institution on a cash pay basis.

 Grades are entered into the student's computer file on a monthly basis.
-At the end of each evaluation segment, a Satisfactory Academic Progress Check form is generated by the computer, along with a corresponding Progress Report.
-Instructors evaluate the students on an Evaluation form, which students read in its entirety and sign.
+At the end of each evaluation period, a Satisfactory Academic Progress Check form is generated by the computer, along with a corresponding Progress Report.
+Instructors evaluate the students on an Evaluation form, which students read in its entirety and sign if they are available.
 Students then receive a copy of their Progress Report which shows all grades completed by the student since their enrollment.
 It shows a grade average for theory and practical, as well as an overall grade average.
 Report also shows make up work to be completed and attendance records.
 Students must make up failed or missed tests and incomplete assignments prior to graduation.

 An overall grade average of 70% is required for satisfactory academic progress.